-I recently had the opportunity to sit down with Dr. Greg Nigh a Naturopathic doctor from Immersion Health PDX who was able to clearly explain this process, as well as provide some insight as to why he believes that sulfur metabolism plays a role in H2S SIBO.
+I recently had the opportunity to sit down with Dr. Greg Nigh a Naturopathic doctor from Psoriasis who was able to clearly explain this process, as well as provide some insight as to why he believes that sulfur metabolism plays a role in H2S SIBO.

 Symptoms Associated with H2S overproduction

 The symptoms of H2S overgrowth can be pretty debilitating, depending on the severity of the dysbiosis.
 In particular fatigue, brain fog, and gas associated with this type of overgrowth can be very frustrating to deal with.